SebastianTroy/CppEasySerDes/README.md

 ---------------------------------------

 To make use of the `JsonPolymorphicClassSerialiser` you publically extend it when you are implementing an esd::JsonSerialiser.
-It it an extension of `JsonClassSerialiser` so it already defines the Validate, Serialise and Deserialise functions for you, and you implement the same static Configure function as below.
+It it an extension of `ClassHelper` so it already defines the Validate, Serialise and Deserialise functions for you, and you implement the same static Configure function as below.
 ````C++
 template<>
 class esd::JsonSerialiser<T> : public esd::JsonPolymorphicClassSerialiser<T, ConstructionParameterTypes...> {